 Holiday Fun in St. Louis

-The wonders of the holiday season are nearly upon us, and Explore St. Louis is your gateway to all the magical events and experiences that await you and your family in St. Louis.
-From parades, train rides, light displays, live entertainment, shopping and much more, St. Louis has a variety of classic holiday traditions that families have enjoyed for generations.
-Once again St. Louis is packed with holiday fun that begins with the Ameren Missouri Festival of Lights and concludes with the 2017 Bridgestone NHL Winter Classic at Busch Stadium.
-Here’s just a sampling of the events you’ll need to put on your calendar
+As the holiday season approaches, we are rounding up all of the holiday festivities and memories for you and your family to cherish in St. Louis.
+From parades, train rides, light displays, live entertainment, shopping and much more, St. Louis has a variety of classic holiday experiences that families have enjoyed for generations.
+Once again St. Louis is offering up an abundance of holiday magic that begins with the Ameren Missouri Festival of Lights and winds down as the New Year begins.
+Here are only a few events you’ll want to attend this time of year.

 Classic Events to Welcome in the Season

 Ameren Missouri Festival of Lights (Nov.
-19) – The always anticipated Ameren Missouri Festival of Lights in Aloe Plaza across the street from historic Saint Louis Union Station, helps ring in the holiday season with musical entertainment, children activities, vendors, and fireworks that follow the annual lighting of the Salvation Army’s Tree of Lights on November 19 beginning at 3:30pm.
+18) – The always anticipated Ameren Missouri Festival of Lights returns home to the newly renovated Kiener Plaza, helps ring in the holiday season with musical entertainment, children’s activities, vendors, and fireworks that follow the annual lighting of the Salvation Army’s Tree of Lights on November 18 beginning at 3:30pm.

 Ameren Thanksgiving Day Parade (Nov.
-24) – The Ameren Thanksgiving Day Parade takes to the streets of downtown on November 24 at 8:45 am with over 130 parade units, including musical floats, displays, giant helium balloon figures, local marching bands and an appearance by Santa Claus to wish everyone at Happy Thanksgiving and Merry Christmas.
-Prior to the parade, runners of all ages will be hitting the streets for the annual Hungry Turkey 5K.
+23) – The Ameren Thanksgiving Day Parade takes to the streets of downtown on November 23 at 8:45 am with over 130 parade units, including musical floats, displays, giant helium balloon figures, local marching bands and an appearance by Santa Claus to wish everyone at Happy Thanksgiving and Merry Christmas.
+Prior to the parade, runners of all ages will be hitting the streets for the annual Turkey Trot 5K.

 One of the most enchanting things about this time of year is all of the captivating lighting displays.
 There are so many options in St. Louis that will fill your spirit with wonder and joy.

 Winter Wonderland at Tilles Park (Nov.
-23 – Jan.
-1, Closed Dec.
-24 and 31) – Don’t miss your chance to see one of the most popular Christmas light displays in the area.
+22 – Dec.
+30, Closed Christmas Eve) – Don’t miss your chance to see one of the most popular Christmas light displays in the area.
 For over 30 years, Tilles Park in St. Louis County has been making memories for families across the region with its Winter Wonderland.
 The park is filled with millions of twinkling lights and various holiday scenes.

 Christmas Candlelight Tour (Dec.
-2 – 3 and 9 – 10) – Step back in time to the year 1819.
+1 -2 and 8 – 9) – Step back in time to the year 1819.
 View the Boone Home and the village decorated and lit with thousands of candles to create a one of a kind atmosphere full of holiday cheer and good tide.
 As visitors make their way through the candlelit village, they will see the traditions of different cultures and see how the special holiday was celebrated on the frontier.

 Anheuser-Busch Brewery Lights (Nov.
-17-Jan.
+16-Jan.
 1) – Experience the wonder of the Budweiser Clydesdales, s’mores roasting on an open fire, thousands of twinkling lights and one monumental display of holiday spirit.

 Gracing the Stage